techgrounds/techgrounds-shamimkhaliq71/02_Networking_2/3_Protocols.md

 ## Key-terms

 - HTTP (hypertext transfer protocol) -This is the workhorse of the Web.
-- 4 Layer protocol
+HTTP is a fundamental protocol that enables the exchange of data between clients and servers on the web.
+It plays a crucial role in facilitating web browsing, content delivery, and various web-based applications.

+- 4 Layer protocol: The term "4-layer protocol" typically refers to a networking model that divides the communication process into four distinct layers.
+Most commenly used is model TCP.

 - TCP (Transmission control protocol) is a connection orientated protocol and is used to provide a reliable end to end connection.

-- UDP (used datagram protocol) is a connection less protocol and doesn't guarantee delivery.
-- Wireshark ia a network protocol analyser.
+- UDP (User Datagram Protocol) is a connectionless transport protocol that operates in the transport layer of the TCP/IP model.
+It is an alternative to the more reliable but connection-oriented TCP (Transmission Control Protocol).
+UDP offers a simpler and more lightweight approach to data transmission.
+It provides a best-effort delivery mechanism without establishing a connection between the sender and receiver, therefore less reliable.

+- Wireshark is a widely used network protocol analyzer or packet sniffer tool.
+It allows users to capture, analyze, and inspect network traffic in real-time.
+With Wireshark, you can monitor and capture packets flowing over a network interface, providing you with detailed information about the data being transmitted.
+Wireshark supports various protocols and can decode and display their corresponding packet contents.

 ## Opdracht